LaneyGUO/CASA0010_Dissertation_Finland_Study/README.md

 # Data source explaination
-## The only one open source data this study used is OSM(Open Street Map) data, which can be loaded by api(already in codes).
+The only open source data this study used is OSM(Open Street Map) data, which can be loaded via api(already in codes).